Dictionary of Revolutionary Marxism

 TEA PARTY MOVEMENT (U.S.)

 A rightist mass movement in the United States in recent decades which is sponsored and funded by reactionary millionaires and billionaires and largely controlled by them.
 Many of the masses who identify with this movement, however, also have anti-corporate and anti-Wall Street attitudes, which accompany their generally racist and nationalist outlook which is more amenable to the ruling class.
-This is the strata which will likely form the initial basis for future fascist mass movements in the U.S., and which has already become a major force in the election of the proto-fascist Donald Trump as U.S. President.
+This is the strata which will likely form the initial basis for future fascist mass movements in the U.S., and which has already become a major force in the election of the proto-fascist Donald Trump as U.S. President in 2016.

 See also: